This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Pork Chops Recipes

 I’m excited to share my all-time favorite pork chop recipe – Smothered Pork Chops!
-There is a reason this is our #1 pork chop recipe.
+There is a reason this is my #1 pork chop recipe.
 They are just amazing.
-Run to the store and get the ingredients – they never disappoint!
+Run to the store and get the ingredients, this meal never disappoints!

 The sauce is out of this world, and the pork becomes so juicy and tender.
 Smothered pork chops are a perfect make-ahead meal when entertaining.
 I love making them early in the day and allowing them to simmer just before guests arrive.